foldcat/oasync/README.md

 	oa.c_put(chan, 3)
 }
 ```

+In fact, `oa.c_put` is completely non-blocking and asynchronous.

 It is possible to make buffered sliding channels.
 Buffered
 sliding channels may only hold `capacity` amount of data.